tatianegercina/FinTech/01-Lesson-Plans/08-Project-1/1/Activities/01-Stu_Create-Repository/README.md

 * Once in the repo's settings, select the "Collaborators" menu item on the left.

-* From the "Collaborators" page invite your group members to be project collaborators by entering their Github usernames one at a time.
+* From the "Collaborators" page, invite your group members to be project collaborators by entering their Github usernames one at a time.

 * Each invited group member should receive an email they must open to accept the invitation.